fennel-ai/client/docs/pages/api-reference/operators/transform.md

 #### Parameters

 <Expandable title="func" type="Callable[pd.Dataframe, pd.Dataframe]">
-Positional argument specifying the transform function - the function takes a pandas dataframe containing a batch of rows from the input dataset and is expected to return an output dataframe of the same length, though potentially with different set of columns.
+The transform function that takes a pandas dataframe containing a batch of rows from the input dataset and returns an output dataframe of the same length, though potentially with different set of columns.
 </Expandable>

 <Expandable title="schema" type="Optional[Dict[str, Type]]" default="None">